 California's oldest, second largest and southern-most big city, San Diego is one of the nation's most popular playgrounds.
-With more than 300 days of sunshine, it also boasts the best climate in the United States.
-Full of contrasts, the city mingles contemporary urban sensibilities with colonial Spanish architecture, sparkling ocean vistas to the west with barren, boulder-strewn hills to the east, and fine dining establishments with the newest of "nouvelle cuisine" standing side by side with tiny tortillerias.
+With more than 250 days of sunshine per year, it also boasts one of the best climates in the United States.
+The city mingles contemporary urban sensibilities with colonial Spanish architecture, sparkling ocean vistas to the west with barren, boulder-strewn hills to the east, and fine dining establishments with the newest of "nouvelle cuisine" standing side by side with tiny tortillerias.

-Outside of town, day trips and excursions abound.
-There are more than 90 golf courses in San Diego County, plus 33 beaches.
-Take the kids to LEGOLAND in Carlsbad, spend a day at the horse races in Del Mar, visit the wineries or indulge in a hot-air balloon ride in Temecula, try your hand at lady luck in one of the many Las Vegas-style gaming establishments within an hour's drive of the city, go on safari at the incredible Wild Animal Park in Escondido, or visit the nude beach in tony La Jolla.
+Outside of town, day trips and excursions abound, from beaches to golf courses.
+Take the kids to LEGOLAND in Carlsbad, spend a day at the horse races in Del Mar, visit the wineries or indulge in a hot-air balloon ride in Temecula, try your hand with Lady Luck in one of the many Las Vegas-style gaming establishments within an hour's drive of the city or go on safari at the incredible San Diego Zoo Safari Park in Escondido, or visit the nude beach in tony La Jolla.